mindmorass/cdktf-hcl-module-demo/examples/README.md

 ### Core Examples

-- **use-generated-module-terraform.tf** - Shows how traditional Terraform can use the generated HCL module locally
+- **use-generated-module.tf** - Shows how traditional Terraform can use the generated HCL module locally
 - **use-github-module.tf** - Shows how to use the module from GitHub releases
+- **import-hcl-example.ts** - Demonstrates CDKTF importing and using the HCL module it generated (full circle workflow)

 ### Generated Output